Charles Santore: Background

 Santore was born in Philadelphia in 1935 and attended the Museum School of Art (which is now the University of the Arts) where he studied illustration.
 When he graduated in 1956, he served in the Army and then returned to Philadelphia to work in a small art studio.
 He started to get assignments from the N.W.
 Ayer Agency and his first editorial assignment was for the old Saturday Evening Post headquartered in Philadelphia.

 Career beginnings

 In 1985, he was approached by Running Press to illustrate a new version of "Tales of Peter Rabbit" by Beatrix Potter.
 It was a life changing experience as he realized how different it was to illustrate an entire book rather than just one image.

 Personal life

 Santore married Olenka (née Litynski) in 1963.
 Together, their Philadelphia home featured a collection of early American folk paintings.
 Santore died in 2019 at the age of 84; he was predeceased by his wife four months earlier.
 The couple were survived by their daughter, two sons, and three grandchildren.

-Illustrations
+Books

-Each book took him two years to complete.
+Santore spent two years illustrating each of his own books, including those by other authors.
 His work appeared in publications such as Redbook, Ladies' Home Journal, Esquire, Cosmopolitan, National Geographic, and many others.
 His most popular works were celebrity portraits he did for TV Guide magazine covers.